samson081016/STP-MESSAGES/README.md

-{
-"SendMessage":17,
-"MyMessage":
-" 💌💌💌 Use your mind to to use noload connection, thanks for support the apps🧡 💌💌💌 \n

-🧡sam🧡"}
+{ "SendMessage":18.1, "MyMessage": " 💌Dear User... \n\nNotes: \nYou need to finish the video to claim your time reward..  \n\n💌💌 If connected but no browse use flight mode to refresh your IP .💌💌💌 \n\n🧡sam🧡"}